eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 member, so within a static member we can't:

 - make use of `this` or `super`,
-- use parameters of the class itself, or
+- use parameters of the class it belongs to, or
-- call non-static members without providing an instance of the class.
+- call non-static members without providing an instance of the class or interface.

 Therefore, Ceylon doesn't let us write something like this: